 This guide will help you understand how to automate email mail marketing, what it can do for your business, along with its workflows and ideas.

-Email Marketing automation facilitates distribution of automated emails to your prospects/customers at the right time.
+Email Marketing automation facilitates the distribution of automated emails to your prospects/customers at the right time.

 Why Do You Need Email Marketing Automation?